 Reporting of sexual misconduct, including sexual harassment and sexual assault.
-The university’s notice of nondiscrimination can be found in HOOP Policy 183 Equal Opportunity, Discrimination and Harassment.
+The university’s notice of nondiscrimination can be found in HOOP 183, Nondiscrimination, Anti-Harassment and Equal Opportunity.

-Members of the university community, including employees, contractors, students, residents and other trainees, visitors, volunteers (including faculty appointed without salary), applicants for admission and applicants for employment
+Members of the university community, including employees, students, residents and other trainees, visitors, volunteers (including faculty appointed without salary), contractors, vendors, consultants, and observers, as well as applicants for employment or admission.

 - Date Reviewed:

 - Responsible Office:

 - Office of the President; Office of the Senior Executive Vice President, Chief Operating and Financial Officer

 - Vice Dean for Admissions and Student Affairs; Associate Vice President of Diversity and Equal Opportunity